 The American Youth Symphony’s mission is to inspire the future of classical music.
-We share exceptional, innovative concerts based on our landmark Fellowship program for musicians ages 15-27 for free or significantly reduced admission.
+We share exceptional, innovative concerts based on our landmark Fellowship program for musicians in high school through doctoral music programs, for free or significantly reduced admission.
 Competitively selected, our orchestra is comprised of 100 musicians who represent extraordinary talent from all over the world.
 By gifting our community with remarkable concerts at world-class venues, we remain committed to creating access and opportunity for everyone to experience the inspiration of this beautiful art form.

 Founding Music Director